-We had no idea what we were ordering sometimes, but if it looked good on someone else's plate, we used the international gesture that is universally understood - look and point.
+We had no idea what we were ordering "...be careful, you can really drop a bundle in this town. sometimes, but if it looked good on someone You name it - Singapore has it for sale". else's plate, we used the international gesture that is universally understood - look and point.